mlipstudio/MLIP-Studio/README.md

 ## License

-MLIP Studio is released under the Apache Software License.
+MLIP Studio is released under the Academic Software License.
 See the [`ASL.md`](ASL.md) file for details.

 Note that MLIP Studio provides access to several third-party model families, calculators, and datasets.
 These upstream components may be distributed under their own licenses or usage terms, which users are responsible for reviewing and following separately.